Lou Lamoriello: New Jersey Devils (1987–2015)

 In April 1987, Devils then-owner John McMullen appointed Lamoriello team president.
 Lamoriello named himself general manager just before the start of the 1987–88 season, a move that surprised many NHL observers.
 He had never played, coached or managed in the NHL, and was virtually unknown outside the American college hockey community.

 Over the next 28 years, Lamoriello presided over one of the most successful rebuilding projects in North American professional sports history.
 In his first season as general manager, the Devils notched their first winning season in franchise history (dating back to their time as the Kansas City Scouts [1974–76] and Colorado Rockies [1976–82]) and reached the Wales Conference Finals.
 The Devils made the playoffs in all but five of his 27 seasons as general manager, and appeared in the Stanley Cup Finals in 1995 (won), 2000 (won), 2001 (lost), 2003 (won) and 2012 (lost).
 After YankeeNets bought the Devils in 2000, Lamoriello was named chairman and CEO of the Devils, as well as vice-chairman and CEO of the then co-owned New Jersey Nets.
 He dropped the chairmanship of the Devils and resigned his posts on the Nets after Jeffrey Vanderbeek bought the Devils from YankeeNets in 2004.
-For the most part, McMullen, Vanderbeek and current owner Joshua Harris left the Devils' operations in Lamoriello's hands.
+For the most part, McMullen, Vanderbeek and most recent owner Josh Harris left the Devils' operations in Lamoriello's hands.

 In 1992, Lamoriello was awarded the Lester Patrick Trophy for outstanding service to hockey in the United States.
-He also served as general manager for Team USA in the 1996 World Cup of Hockey (in which the U.S. won the gold medal) and the 1998 Winter Olympics.
+He also was general manager for Team USA in the 1996 World Cup of Hockey (in which the U.S. won the championship) and the 1998 Winter Olympics.

 Lamoriello is well known in NHL circles for his hard-nosed approach to contract negotiations.
 Pat Verbeek, Kirk Muller and Bill Guerin, among others, have been traded out of town after losing contract negotiations.
 He nearly traded Ken Daneyko, the Devils' all-time leader in games played, in 1989.
 According to Daneyko, Lamoriello believes in paying a third-line player as much as a first-line player if he feels they have the same value to the team.

 Lamoriello, backed by Scouting Director David Conte, is known as a master drafter, showing consistent shrewdness in identifying and signing top talent that other teams were passing over.
 For example, superstar goaltender Martin Brodeur was a 20th overall pick, while Czech star left winger Patrik Eliáš was drafted 51st.
 Players drafted in the first 20 picks have been the rare exception rather than the rule.
 "He hasn't been able to money-whip everybody the way the Yankees do, outspending the world every year.
 Lamoriello has done what he has done mostly by being smart and tough and holding the whole thing together by himself sometimes," says sports journalist Mike Lupica.